sinisterchipmunk/jax-fractals/README.md

   * Defaults to a grayscale image, but can generate fractals using any color for low and high values
   * Fractals which have power-of-two dimensions can be cleanly tiled
   * Fractals can be generated with an alpha channel, which is helpful for rendering clouds
+  * Can generate "islands" -- that is, there are no high points on the borders
 * Adds a Heightmap model to Jax for processing fractal images into terrain
   * Vertical scale can be set independently from width and depth scale
   * Quickly calculates normals for the height map, for efficient lighting